andrenormanlang/freelancer-platform/README.md

 - **SendGrid:** A cloud-based email delivery service for confirming user registrations, sending password reset emails.
 - **Firebase Storage:** A cloud storage solution for image and document attachments in the chat system.

-### 🎨 Frontend (React 19 RC / OBS: React 18 for the moment)
+### 🎨 Frontend

-**🧙‍♂️👨‍💻 Upon it´s release I will be migrating this project to use React 19!**

-- **React 19 :** The latest upcoming version of the most popular front-end library, React, introducing several new features and improvements for building user interfaces.
-Some anticipated features include:
+- **React 19 :** The latest  version of the most popular front-end library, React, introducing several new features and improvements for building user interfaces.
+Some of the new features include:
   - ***Server Components:*** Enhances server-side rendering by allowing you to build components that run exclusively on the server, reducing the need for client-side JavaScript.
   - ***Concurrent Rendering Improvements:*** Better handling of asynchronous tasks, making UIs more responsive by allowing React to interrupt rendering and continue later when needed.
   - ***Simplified State Management:*** Improvements in the way React handles state, making it more intuitive and reducing the complexity of managing state across components.